yomole/TailGator/README.md

 # [TailGator](https://github.com/yomole/TailGator)

+> [!NOTE]
+> - If you are a student who has requested to continue this project as part of senior design for MIL, please fork this repository for your project and update the submodules link inside of the MIL Electrical Team SubjuGator 9 repository.
+> - Feel free to reach out to the project's hardware designer (Yovany Molina) for any questions you might have.
+> - Assembled boards and spare PCBs and parts may still be in the lab.
+> - Good Luck!

 # Introduction

 The TailGator Interconnect System (TGIS) project provides a modular connection system and standard for easily connecting, replacing, and upgrading underwater robotics hardware in space-constrained robotics designs.